MarioLange1983/FanticAnalyzer/README.md

     *   **DatePicker & Validation:** Edit service dates via a calendar dialog.
 Integrated logic (mileage > 0, ascending values) prevents inconsistent data.
     *   **Per-Entry Edit Mode:** Individual "lockable" cards with a dedicated edit button to prevent accidental modifications to past records.
 *   **GitHub Update Integration:** Automatically checks for new releases on startup and notifies you with a direct link to the release page.
-*   **Multi-Motorcycle Support:** Service records, wheel/tire specs, and technical data are stored independently for every motorcycle based on its unique VIN.
+*   **Multi-Motorcycle Support:** Service records, wheel/tire specs, technical data, and **recorded trips** are stored independently for every motorcycle based on its unique VIN.
 *   **Intelligent UI Layouts:** Adaptive dashboard layout that scales based on device orientation and screen size.

 ## 🛠 How-To: